ankit-kumarz/AI-Based-Traffic-Management/README.md

 - Backend: Test API endpoints with tools like Postman
 - Frontend: Use browser developer tools for debugging

-## 📄 License

-This project is part of the Smart India Hackathon (SIH) initiative.

 ## 🤝 Contributing